Massively Parallel Processing (MPP)

 Q10.
 Do I always need an MPP engine?

-No. For small datasets (<100GB), low concurrency, and simple OLAP workloads, a well-tuned SMP system or even a cloud warehouse tier may suffice.
-But as data volume, schema complexity, or query concurrency grows, MPP becomes necessary to avoid vertical scaling limits.
+No. For small datasets, low concurrency, and simple queries, a well-tuned single-node database or a smaller cloud warehouse tier can be sufficient.
+As data, join complexity, or concurrency grow, MPP avoids the limits of vertical scaling and centralized coordination.